nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/code-review-guidelines.md

 The code must be designed for easy review and for future readers of the commits:
 - Don't mix cleanups/reformatting with actual code.
 - Use several commits for unrelated work.
-- Use only one commit for a related thing.
+- Use only one commit for related things.
 For example, don't have a separate "fix typo" commit if the typo fixed is in another commit of the Pull Request.
 - Diffs must be minimal.

 ### Write Tests